EFontesP90/LLSim5G/README.md

 Of course, the identified limitations and missing capabilities could be infinity regarding personal research interest or other available simulators.
 Nevertheless, we are highlighting the ones that are current underdevelopment works, or we identify as important for the rationale behind the project.
-In any case, we encourage any interested researcher to help us advancing this simulator toward a more comprehensive and usable solution.
+In any case, we encourage any interested researcher to help us advance this simulator toward a more comprehensive and usable solution.

 ## Contributing